 Regulation for you breaks down into three areas:

 The Financial Conduct Authority (FCA) aim to make financial markets work well so that consumers get a fair deal.
 That means they protect consumers, enhance market integrity, and promote competition.
 Moneyfarm report to the FCA monthly to prove that we’re looking after your investments properly.

 The Financial Ombudsman Service (FOS) is the UK’s official expert in sorting out problems with financial services.
 If you have an issue with Moneyfarm, and we hope you don’t, you can complain directly to us, if we don’t respond quickly enough you can report this to the FOS.

 For further information visit financial-ombudsman.org.uk

 The Financial Service Compensation Scheme (FSCS) covers financial organisations regulated in the UK, that includes us.
-Your investments up to the value of £50,000 per person are covered by the UK deposit guarantee scheme.
+In the event that Moneyfarm becomes insolvent whilst owing you money, you are covered for claims up to the value of £85,000

 For further information visit fscs.org.uk